miura/NEUBIAS_AnalystSchool2019/NEUBIAS_BioimageAnalystSchool2019.md

 Participants are expected to be bioimage analysts, analyzing biological image data on daily basis.

+Please bring your own laptop!
+We do not provide machines.

-We expect a fluency in at least one programming language.
+We expect some fluency in at least one programming language.
 We do not teach coding, but intensively do coding using several different languages.
 Skills / flexibility to follow such sessions are a prerequisite.

-Please bring your own laptop!
-We do not provide machines.
+Specific workflow organizers will however provide some 'homework' to prepare for their module, containing leads to learn a language and prepare for the installation of the required softwares on your laptop.

 **There will be no helpers during all sessions. ** We rather promote attending bioimage analysts to to help each other, also for the networking.